 And so, the following sites were born:

 At this stage I think was possibly avoiding the overhaul and the task ahead of me.
-I had purchased a house with my partner and shortly after had two kids which means I had less and less time with every day that passed.
+I had purchased a house with my partner and shortly after had two kids which meant I had less and less time with every day that passed.
 However, in October 2021 I decided to finally start the process.
 It was long overdue!

 And finally, in 2022 I completed the overhaul for YGOPRODeck to my custom developed CMS system that my other new sites used.
 No more WordPress!
 This allowed me full control over everything with the difference being I am now a far more competent coder than I was in 2016 when everything was done manually.